lanespade/lsh/README.md

 Finds directory to change to by name, starting at the home directory using `fd` while previewing contents using `tree`

 ### Ctrl-T
-Finds file by name, starting in either the current project's root directory or home directory (if not in a project) using `fd` in fullscreen mode while previewing contents using `bat`
+Finds file by name, starting in the current directory using `fd` in fullscreen mode while previewing contents using `bat`

 ## # FZF Tab
 Enables `fzf` fuzzy filtering for all tab completions, immensely powerful